Rumpunzel/rpg-thingy/playing-the-game/conflicts/index.md

 # Last Stand

-Should you not have an empty stress box to absorb stress you suffered during a conflict, and you spend Favor to gain a new trait (as detailed in [Stress](../../characters/wounds#stress)) and you must choose between the following two options:
+Should you not have an empty stress box to absorb stress you suffered during a conflict, and you spend Iron to gain a new trait (as detailed in [Stress](../../characters/wounds#stress)) and you must choose between the following two options:

 - Immediately surrender from the conflict.
 - Enter your Last Stand.